vitor251093/resurrection-capsule/README.md

 __Description:__ (Uncertain) First request made by the app.
 Not sure of what it retrieves.

 ### api.account.auth
 __Description:__ (Uncertain) Probably the method used to login with your EA games account.
-If so, we gonna need to use some Origin API to make sure that the user exists, and that it's using a valid license of the game, manually.
+Considering that there is no Origin public API, we are probably just going to make it return that the user is authenticated independently of the case, but still using different usernames to differ different players using the same machine.

 ### api.account.getAccount
 __Description:__ (Uncertain) Probably the method used after the prior one to retrieve the user account details.
-Maybe it's here that it checks if the user has Darkspore in his/her account or not.
+Maybe it's here that it checks if the user has Darkspore in his/her account or not, among with some other info.

 ### api.creature.getCreature
 __Description:__ (Uncertain) Probably retrieves the details about said creature.